 Torrefazione Cannaregio – my favorite coffee bar.
 Tiny and cozy and full of ambiance.
 The first time I walked in they were in the middle of roasting, and coffee-scented steam was condensing on all the windows.
 You can get a cappuccino for 1.80 euro and hang out at the counter for a few minutes.

 Cafe Del Doge – another coffee spot.
 There are two locations, both have great people watching and a place to sit down.
 They also have an on-point pastry selection – I had no idea what anything was but it was all delicious.

 La Zucca – a tiny, veggie-focused restaurant.
 Go with what everyone recommends on Yelp – the veggie plate.
 It’s deceptively simple, the flavors are incredible.

-Taverna Al Remer – another spot bursting at the seams with ambiance.
+Taverna Al Remer – a restaurant tucked down an alley against the water, with the feel inside that you’ve stepped 600 years back in time.
 I had the pumpkin ravioli with shaved truffle and very nearly ordered a second round because it was so good.